My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Post-Application Care

-Rest quietly for several hours if possible to allow successful barrier adhesive bonding to skin.
+Rest quietly for about 3 hours to allow successful barrier adhesive bonding to skin.
 Moving or heat can pop the non fully bonded barrier adhesive off the skin.

 Putting a new bag on before bedtime works, as long as one is trained to sleep only on their backs.
 This is easy to do using a pillow under each arm for a few nights.
 Sleep with upper body slightly raised up as to prevent turnover and also to cause output to flow to the bottom of the bag.
-Concentrate on a diet that doesn't cause drier stool which clumps or is bulky or doesn't fully digest into liquid like vegetables, fruits or leafy greens or absorbs liquid like fiber or bananas.
-This type of output can collect around the stoma and push the wafer off the skin.
-It's called pancaking and you don't want it.
+Concentrate on a diet that doesn't cause drier stool which clumps or is bulky or doesn't fully digest into liquid or paste.
 Don't push pancaked material, rather dump, then gently water bottle rinse it away from the stoma.

 I do not use a belt because: